the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 AI was still at the forefront of innovation, and that wouldn't change anytime soon.

-What were the _juicy_ problems companies faced that required strong technical leadership to drive success?
+So, I began to wonder: what were the _juicy_ problems companies faced that required strong technical leadership to drive success?

 **Spoiler: I wasn't let down.**